Note: For other players with the same name, click here.

 - Born March 28, 1961 in Jacksonville, FL USA

 Davis was one of the better power hitters of the late 1980s.
-He has the most career home runs by a Houston Astro who spent his entire Astros career in the pitcher-friendly Astrodome.
+He has the most career home runs by a member of the Astros who spent his entire career with the team in the pitcher-friendly Astrodome.
 Davis was part of a major trade in early 1991 that sent him to the Baltimore Orioles for Curt Schilling, Pete Harnisch and Steve Finley - in retrospect the Astros clearly got the better part of the deal.
-Davis ran through a bizarre series of injuries, including a nerve problem in his neck that caused his shoulder muscles to atrophy, suffering a jaw broken in a barroom brawl while on a rehab assignment, and finally being knocked out by a foul ball while in the dugout soon after making it back to the majors.
+Davis ran through a freakish series of injuries, including a nerve problem in his neck that caused his shoulder muscles to atrophy, suffering a jaw broken in a barroom brawl while on a rehab assignment, and finally being knocked out by a foul ball while in the dugout soon after making it back to the majors.
 Thus, he went into decline as soon as he joined the O's, in spite of moving to what should have been a better environment for power hitters.

 By 1994, the mustachioed muscleman returned to the minors with the Omaha Royals.
 He hit very well, finishing second to Drew Denson with 27 homers (tied with Dwayne Hosey) and second to Denson with 97 RBI.
 That earned him a try in Japan.
 Davis signed with the Hanshin Tigers and hit .256/.317/.468 in 1995; nothing impressive but good enough to lead the last-place team with 23 homers.
 He returned in 1996 and became the 10th player in Nippon Pro Baseball history to hit a sayonara (walk-off) grand slam home run to win a game; he was the first gaijin to accomplish that feat.
 He was hitting just .237/.320/.430 after 33 games, though, and was released in June in favor of Kevin Maas.
 He finished that year with the St. Paul Saints of the Northern League, then retired.